fleetdm/fleet/handbook/product.md

 ## UI design

 ### Communicating design changes to the engineering team.
-Something NEW that has been added to [Figma Fleet EE (current, dev-ready)](https://www.figma.com/file/qpdty1e2n22uZntKUZKEJl/?node-id=0%3A1):
+NEW feature that have been added to [Figma Fleet EE (current, dev-ready)](https://www.figma.com/file/qpdty1e2n22uZntKUZKEJl/?node-id=0%3A1):
 1. Create a new [GitHub issue](https://github.com/fleetdm/fleet/issues/new)
 2. Detail the required changes (including page links to the relevant layouts), then assign the issue to the __"Initiatives"__ project.